awslabs/aws-amplify-unicorntrivia-workshop/README.md

 ```

 **REMEMBER TO REPLACE THE SOURCE URI WITH YOUR MEDIASTORE EGRESS URI**
-If you experience performance issues or dropped frames in OBS (Remember there are 100+ other streamers in the room!), you can use paste this URL into the constructor instead of your own as a failback stream: https://jyxvhwgs4v47q5.data.mediastore.us-west-2.amazonaws.com/p/index.m3u8

 ## Step 3: Subscribing to the GraphQL API backend
 In this section we will be subscribing our client to the back end GraphQL API hosted in AWS AppSync.